sarnobat/tldr/GOVERNANCE.md

 1. **All contributions are welcome**,
    [no matter how small](https://github.com/kentcdodds/all-contributors).
-   The tldr-pages project is a [do-ocracy](https://communitywiki.org/wiki/DoOcracy), so don't hesitate to get involved
+   The tldr pages project is a [do-ocracy](https://communitywiki.org/wiki/DoOcracy), so don't hesitate to get involved
    — we're happy to welcome you into the community!